canonical/github-runner-operator/docs/how-to/reactive.md

 # How to set up reactive spawning

 The charm provides an experimental feature to spawn runners reactively, depending on the jobs requested by GitHub.
-This feature is disabled by default and can be enabled by integrating the charm with a MongoDB database.
+This feature is only available for runners on OpenStack cloud and is disabled by default and can be enabled by integrating the charm with a MongoDB database.

 ## Requirements
-For the purposes of this how-to-guide, we assume that you have a machine model (named "machine-model") for the runners and [MongoDB](https://charmhub.io/mongodb), and a k8s model (named "k8s-model") for the [webhook router](https://charmhub.io/github-runner-webhook-router).
+For the purposes of this how-to-guide, we assume that you have a machine model (named "machine-model") that can be used to deploy runners on an OpenStack cloud and [MongoDB](https://charmhub.io/mongodb), and a k8s model (named "k8s-model") for the [webhook router](https://charmhub.io/github-runner-webhook-router).

 ## Steps